blackducksoftware/hub/docker-swarm/README.md

 This configuration is only needed when adding a custom Hub web application trust store.

-#### Adding the password secret
+#### Adding the proxy password secret

-The password secret will need to be added to the services:
+The proxy password secret will need to be added to the services:

+* authentication
 * jobrunner
 * registration
 * scan